Skip to main content

 Audio From Field

 Specifies an audio file to be played whose filename is extracted from the data in the specified field.
-For example, the Area Field receives a value of ‘Area7’ from the Nurse Call system, the TTS-1nc(e) engine will look for and play the audio file ‘Area7.WAV’.
+For example, the Area Field receives a value of ‘Area7’ from the Nurse Call system, the TTS-1nc(e) / TTS-2 engine will look for and play the audio file ‘Area7.WAV’.
 These audio files must be added via the Audio File Manager and made available to the system using the VTP Audio Files section within the World Properties.

 Audio File Range